SpeedaRJ/TabTeacher/RPi_Pico_W/README.md

         bash <(wget -O - https://thonny.org/installer-for-linux)
         ```

-2. When you're done, you'll probaby need to set up the proper permissions for your user to be able to access the USB port:
+2. When you're done, you'll probaby need to set up the proper permissions for your user to be able to access the USB serial port (via `/dev/ttyACM0`):

     ```
     sudo usermod -a -G dialout $USER